 calling on our nation's community colleges to help unemployed and laid off Americans

 get back to work, we are seeing increased demand from college leaders for support in structuring effective programs for plus-50 adults.
 This expansion effort will share best practices with more colleges and help them more efficiently work with baby boomers."

 The programs focus on expanding the baby boomer student population with support in learning, training and career development.
 Preparation for volunteer positions

 is also addressed through this program.
 The three-year project was started with a $3.2 million grant from The Atlantic Philanthropies, and the sponsorship of AACC.

 in Washington, a new grant from the Lumina Foundation will be expanding the Plus 50 Initiative for adults looking for retraining for a more lucrative profession.
 Dr. John Walstrum, president of Clover Park Technical College

-, "We are excited to partner with the AACC for the Plus 50 Initiative.
+, told the Suburban Times, "We are excited to partner with the AACC for the Plus 50 Initiative.
 In times of high unemployment, workers over the age of 50 need this kind of support and Clover Park is the right place to complete their credentials and degrees

 so they can get back to work."

 According to the Bureau of Labor Statistics, the over-50 population was one that was hit hardest in the latest recession.
 Statistics show that this demographic was the least likely of all unemployed workers to find jobs, with only 15% finding jobs each month in 2009.
 The agency also predicts that the majority of fast-growing occupations over the next few years will require some sort of post-secondary education credential for hiring.

 This Midwestern college is one of four across the country that has been selected as a Plus 50 Initiative Peer-to-Peer Ambassador, according to the college website.
 As an ambassador, STLCC